drexed/active_object/README.md

 ```

 ####Mean:####
-`mean` returns the average of a collection of numbers.
+`mean` and `average` returns the average of a collection of numbers.

 ```ruby
 [].mean      #=> 0